Diagnosis and Treatment of Hip Labral Tears in Wake County

-If you are experiencing deep pain in your hip area that is not improving with rest, lasting more than two weeks, and interfering with your normal activities, consult with your Raleigh Orthopaedic physician for further guidance.
+If you are experiencing deep pain in your hip area that does not improve with rest, lasts more than two weeks, and interferes with your normal activities, consult with your Raleigh Orthopaedic physician for further guidance.

-Surgery to repair a hip labral tear is done arthroscopically.
+Surgery to repair a labral tear in the hip is performed arthroscopically.
 During this minimally-invasive procedure, a series of small incisions are made around the hip joint.
-Your Raleigh Orthopaedic surgeon will use an arthroscope, a thin, lighted tube-shaped instrument with a camera attached, for visual access to the joint.
+Your Raleigh Orthopaedic surgeon will use an arthroscope, or a thin, lighted tube-shaped instrument with a camera attached, for visual access to the joint.
 Then, all frayed or damaged portions of the labrum are repaired.
-Arthroscopic surgery is often done on an outpatient basis, so the patient goes home the same day.
+Arthroscopic surgery is often done on an outpatient basis, so the patient can go home the same day.
 Scarring and recovery time are typically shorter for this procedure than open surgery.

 Comprehensive Labral Tear Treatment at Raleigh Orthopaedic Clinic

 At Raleigh Orthopaedic, our team is committed to providing the highest quality care for patients with a variety of orthopedic conditions, including labral tears of the hip.
-While hip and joint pain usually isn’t life threatening, it can significantly affect your daily life.
+While hip and joint pain usually isn’t life-threatening, it can significantly affect your daily life.
 After evaluating your symptoms, we will create a personalized treatment plan based on your needs to ensure a safe and effective recovery.
-To schedule an appointment at one of our convenient clinic locations across Wake County, please contact us today.
+To schedule an appointment at one of our convenient clinic locations across Wake County, please give us a call or book online today.